 Denaturing faces from a large pool of users poses challenges to both the accuracy and speed of the system.
-Figure 8 demonstrates that OpenFace performs reasonably well for a search space of 100 people.
-For a large scale camera deployment, such as a city-wide deployment, the entire set of individuals to be recognized from can be much larger.
-However, despite the large user population in total, the number of faces a single camera would capture at a particular time is usually small.
+Figure 6 demonstrates that OpenFace performs reasonably well for a search space of 100 people.
+For a large-scale camera deployment, such as a city-wide deployment, the entire set of individuals to be recognized can be much larger.
+However, the number of faces a single camera would capture at a particular time is usually small.
 Therefore, as described in Section 7, we use a beaconing mechanism to limit the search space for each camera.
 Only the face feature vectors of individuals within the beacon radius are included in the camera's SVM classifier.
 Furthermore, OpenFace uses linear SVMs of low complexity.
-Although execution time is typically quadratic to the number of classes, as shown in Figure 10, the increase in prediction time from 10 people to 100 people is small relative to the execution time of the neural network.
+Although execution time is typically quadratic in the number of classes, as shown in Figure 8, the increase in prediction time from 10 people to 100 people is small relative to the execution time of the neural network.
 This beaconing mechanism does require the SVMs to be retrained as users enter and leave the range of the camera.
-However, as we see in Figure 9, this requires only a few tenths of a second even for 100 users.
+However, as we see in Figure 7, this requires only a few tenths of a second even for 100 users.